top of page

 yet never contained.

-'There were just a few miles left to go; you could see the rocks of the northern most point of the island coming out of the sea, the sun two thirds of its way through the day.
-You were reminded of who you were and where you had gotten in life, the experiences of time, though inside you’re the same, albeit just an older version with youth still attached, your feet stumbling through the grass, stepping from bog to stone, up a rise to the top, the waves in the distance, of color and light and long horizons, the clutter of life stripped away, the distance, between yesterday and the future, between what we have loved and what has loved us back.
+' There were just a few miles left to go; you could see the rocks of the northern most point of the island coming out of the sea, the sun already two thirds of its way through the day.
+You were suddenly reminded of who you still were, the experiences of time albeit just an older version with youth attached, your feet stumbling through the grass, stepping from bog to stone, up a rise to the top of the hill, the waves crashing in the distance, the colors and light along the horizon and the clutter of life momentarily stripped away, the distance, between yesterday and the future, between what we have loved and what has loved us back suddenly clear and tangible.